-Zirabev should be prepared by a healthcare professional using aseptic technique to ensure the sterility of the prepared solution.
+Bevacizumab Kamada should be prepared by a healthcare professional using aseptic technique to ensure the sterility of the prepared solution.
+A sterile needle and syringe should be used to prepare Bevacizumab Kamada.

-The necessary amount of bevacizumab should be withdrawn and diluted to the required administration volume with sodium chloride 9 mg/ml (0.9%) solution for injection.
-The concentration of the final bevacizumab solution should be kept within the range of 1.4 mg/ml to 16.5 mg/ml.
-In the majority of the occasions the necessary amount of Zirabev can be diluted with 0.9% sodium chloride solution for injection to a total volume of 100 mL.
+The necessary amount of bevacizumab should be withdrawn and diluted to the required administration volume with sodium chloride 9 mg/mL (0.9%) solution for injection.
+The concentration of the final bevacizumab solution should be kept within the range of 1.4 mg/mL to 16.5 mg/mL.
+In the majority of the occasions the necessary amount of Bevacizumab Kamada can be diluted with sodium chloride 9 mg/mL (0.9%) solution for injection to a total volume of 100 mL.